Mordin Solus

-a brilliant yet also a competent soldier.
-David Kates composed his musical theme, a highly electronic piece in comparison to some of 2s more orchestral pieces.

 The character has been positively received, being nominated for three "Best New Character" awards and earning numerous placements in "top character" lists.
-At one point in the second game, Mordin sings an alternate version of Gilbert and Sullivan's Major-General's Song; numerous critics considered it one of the trilogy's best moments.
-As with other Mass Effect squadmates, merchandise for Mordin has been made, such as a bust.
+Critics have praised his fresh interpretation on the scientist trope and his approach towards philosophy and religion.
+At one point in the second game, Mordin sings an alternate version of Gilbert and Sullivan's Major-General's Song, which numerous critics considered one of the trilogy's best moments.
+His possible sacrificial death scene has received significant commentary commending its underlying sadness and emotion.
+Scholars have discussed Mordin through a narratological point of view.
+As with other Mass Effect squadmates, merchandise for Mordin has been made, such as a bust and multiple PVC statues.

-Character overview

-"He has a real hard-edge side to him.
-On one hand, he's comic, but at an immediate turn, he's ready.
-That's it.
-No more discussion.
-It's over, and he's ready to do battle.
-Ready to go."
+Concept and design